Internet Service Discounts for Seniors

 CenturyLink for Seniors

 CenturyLink offers plans that can be affordable for seniors on a fixed income.
 While they don’t have senior discounts specifically, they do offer a “Price For Life” plan, which means that the cost will never go up.
-This is particularly beneficial for those on a fixed budget.
+The plan includes speeds up to 100 Mbps at $49/mo.
+This is a particularly beneficial plan for those on a fixed budget.

 They also offer a program called Lifeline, which is an FCC run initiative to bring internet to low-income consumers.
 Those who qualify for federally-recognized aide programs may be eligible for Lifeline as well.